fluencelabs/docs/docs/stake/wallets_guide/wallets_guide.md

-# How to use wallets with Fluence web applications
+# Using wallets with Fluence web applications

 ## Introduction

 In the Web3 world, authentication relies on a private/public key scheme—a more secure method than traditional password-based approaches.
 Web3 wallets offer a convenient way to manage these keys and prove identity when logging in or signing transactions.

 Fluence applications, like most Web3 services, use wallet-based authentication.
-You can use your preferred crypto wallet with our services, as we've added support for most wallets on both desktop and mobile platforms.
+We've added support for most wallets on desktop and mobile platforms, so you can use your preferred crypto wallet with our services.

 This guide will walk you through setting up your wallet and connecting to the Fluence network.